nareshh74/kata-bootstraps/csharp/dotnet6/DotnetStarter.Logic/Mars Rover/workplan.md

     AddRover(Rover) -> grid w/o rovers means nothing in this context. so move this to ctor MoverRover(rover)
     GetRoverPosition(rover) -> Position
+    TurnRover(rover, direction) -> conceptually, grid contains rovers so, exposing all public APIs through grid makes sense. this way, client doesnt have to know about rover's behaviour.

 Rover
     Position